When will we finally bring an end to child labour?

-In 2019 the International Labour Organisation is celebrating its centenary year.
+The International Labour Organisation celebrated its centenary year in 2019.
 From the beginning, protecting children from labour exploitation has been a core part of ILO’s work.

 How can this be?